oxylabs/static-residential-proxies/README.md

 **99.9% uptime** - With high uptime, Oxylabs' Static Residential Proxies are one of the most stable and reliable proxies on the market.
 **24/7 live support** - No matter the time of the day, be sure to get answers when you need them.
 Our support team works around the clock!

 Interested in more proxy related repositories?
-Check out [Free Proxy List](https://github.com/oxylabs/free-proxies)
+Check out our NEW [Free Proxy List](https://github.com/oxylabs/free-proxies)